viniono/vascovrodrigues6.github.io/content/contact/index.md

 buttonText: 'Mail Me'
 ---

-My inbox is always open.
-Whether you have a question about the projects I have done, my experience or just want to say hello, I'll try my best to get back to you!
+My inbox is always open!
+Whether you have a question, want to say hello, or even have a job opportunity for me, feel free to reach out.
+I'm here to listen and eager to connect with you.
+Don't hesitate to drop me a message!